 Swarovski has created internal training material to help introduce the RSI to the relevant procurement employees.
 Our CSR team is constantly working with procurement to advance the RSI, therefore the degree of collaboration is high and anti-slavery risks can be proactively managed.
 In addition, the CSR team provides also advisory services to its suppliers in order to strengthen our relationships and build more sustainable capacities within the factories of our suppliers.

 Our own factories receive regular training and constant advice by various experts in dependence on their needs.
-For instance, as part of our commitment to the RJC, we have developed or strengthened monitoring solutions and training programs for our Gemstones Business and our US-based personalized jewellery business, Chamilia.
+For instance, we have developed or strengthened monitoring solutions and training programs for our Gemstones Business and our US-based personalized jewellery business, Chamilia.
 Similarly, we train and constantly support our other factories to ensure compliance with their respective requirements.

 For more information on Swarovski’s commitment to eradicate and prevent slavery and trafficking in its supply chains, visit the Responsible Supply Chain page of our Sustainability Report.